 - Who do I contact if things get worse?

 - Where can I go for more information?

 - Is there a support group or any other source of help?

-Also read our advice on meeting the specialist before having an operation.
+You can also read our advice on seeing the specialist before having an operation.

 Before your appointment